aragon/hack/docs/tutorial.md

 The [ACL (Access Control List)](acl-intro.md) is a simple mapping of _who_ can perform _what_ actions _where_.
 In our case, _someone_ can perform an action guarded by a specific role (the _what_) on our app (the _where_).

-However, it is entirely possible that users can not perform actions directly.
-For example, in order to increment the counter, we might want a decision making process, such as a vote.
+However, it's entirely possible that users can not perform actions directly.
+For example, to increment the counter, we might want a decision-making process, such as a vote.
 The beauty of aragonOS is that we never need to specify this directly, as this is handled by the ACL.

 We simply say that the only one (_who_) that can perform increments and decrements (_what_) on our app (_where_) is the voting app.
-This is not done at compile time, it is done at run time.
+This is not done at compile-time, it is done at run time.

 This works because of a concept called [_forwarders_](forwarding-intro.md).
-A forwarder is simply an app that can execute transactions on someone's behalf, if the ACL permits it, and that app can have its own _arbitrary conditions_ under which it wants to execute your transaction!
+A forwarder is simply an app that can execute transactions on someone's behalf, if the ACL permits it, and that app can have its _arbitrary conditions_ under which it wants to execute your transaction!
 In the example of the voting app, the voting app will only execute your transaction if the vote passes.

 It's really simple to use.
 Let's add our intents to our app: